MyEdMentor

 In the Simulation

-In SPPIN Sim, your renewable energy adoption level affects your energy cost exposure, your Scope 2 emissions score and your resilience to energy price shock events.
+In MyEdMentor, your renewable energy adoption level affects your energy cost exposure, your Scope 2 emissions score and your resilience to energy price shock events.
 On-site generation carries the highest upfront cost but provides the strongest protection against energy price spikes in later turns.
 Green tariffs offer a low-cost ESG improvement with less protection.

-See SPPIN Sim in action
+See MyEdMentor in action

 Book a free 30-minute demo tailored to your discipline.
 We'll run a live turn — AI world event, countdown, leaderboard reveal.